TobiasWooldridge/UniBuddyAPI/README.md

 The signage is designed to be accessed via a web browser, and is tested in modern versions of Chrome and Firefox.

-Much of the signage's data is dynamically pulled from Flinders university's public website, however some content can be added through the application.
-This includes "Broadcasts": a means for Lecturers and other staff to post messages to the signage.
-For example, "COMP1337 has moved from IST202 to ENGR209 on Monday"
+The signage's data is dynamically pulled from Flinders university's public website

 ## Data